Article

 MB_HOSTNAME=localhost MB_PORT=5002 ./create_users.sh

-We can upload all of these settings into the target environment, but let’s assume we only want to load our default collection.
+We can upload all of these settings into the target Metabase, but let’s assume we only want to import our default collection.

 Let’s copy our /tmp/metabase_data directory so we can keep the original contents and make changes to the copy.

-1. Since every Metabase instance includes the Sample Database, and we didn’t make any changes to the metadata, let’s delete the databases directory.
-From within the /tmp/serialize_load directory, run rm -r databases.
+Since every Metabase instance includes the Sample Database, and we didn’t make any changes to the metadata, let’s delete the databases directory.
+Run:

-To verify the changes, you can run diff to see the changes between the original serialized_001 directory, and the serialized_load directory you’ll use to load into the metabase-target environment:
+To verify the changes, you can run diff to see the changes between the original serialized_data directory, and the serialized_load directory you’ll use to import into the target Metabase:

 And you should see the following: